Jonr1944/JReisherPortfolio/final_project_jreisher.md

 In terms of constructing my project I plan to use ShortHand.
 The main reason I plan to use ShortHand is tha I have built several presentations with Esri's Story Map and would like to learn a new platform.
 Currently, I plan to use Tableau to build the majority of the data visualisations (all four graphs).
 If needed I might use R to help with complex statistical analysis because I am comfortable with R. I think that I will need to make at least two infographics.
 One infographic for  Frame 2, describing the problem, and another one for Frame 7, the presentation "So What?" section.
 For constructing my infographics, I plan on using a website called [Canva](https://www.canva.com) which specializes  in infographic development.

 For now, I plan on using my final ShortHand product for the final, 60 second presentaion.
 The reason is that I think it will be a good test if my ShortHand site is easially consumable.
 Disinformation and vaccine efficay are very complex topics.
 So it is vital that my data visualizations and content are consumable.
-If a person can scroll through the site in 60 seconds and understand the site then they are more lilkley to go back and engage further after I have their interest.
+If a person can scroll through the site in 60 seconds and understand the information, then they are more lilkley to  reengage with content after I have their interest.

 [Home](JreisherREADME.md)